hschne/dotfiles/README.md

-# Dotfiles
+# dotfiles

+dotfiles.
+These are mine.

 ![The Result](demo.gif)

-My dotfiles.
-Heavily commented.